JulianNicholls/npm-justify-text/README.md

 # justify-text

-This is a test module, as part of a tutorial.
-While it is fully tested, using it in production may not be the best idea.

-To justify text in production, try [justify](https://www.npmjs.com/package/justify).
+This is a simple module, which allows for left or right justifying text in a given width.
+The padding character can be specified, and it defults to a space.

 ## Installation